Responding to COVID-19

 - Repeat contraceptive pill prescriptions for existing clients

 For other health services and information, please contact us by phone 6247 3077.
 Our staff will assist you to make an appointment with our doctors/nurses or refer you to other clinicians as appropriate.

 We look forward to continuing to assist with your sexual and reproductive health needs.

 EDUCATION & TRAINING PROGRAMS

 - SHFPACT will be guided by the policy and decisions of the schools who have requested services, and the ACT Education Directorate or Catholic Education office, in determining whether school-based education programs can be provided at this time.
-Our ability to provide a service may be affected by staffing shortages.

 - We are contacting people with existing bookings to ensure that activities do not increase the risk of community transmission, and to determine the urgency of the health education need.

 Given the rapidly changing circumstances around the COVID-19 public health emergency, we advise you to continue to monitor the latest health information on the ACT Health Directorate website.